NLog/NLog.github.io/_posts/2023-05-30-nlog-5-2-trim-warnings.md

 var logger = NLog.LogManager.Setup().LoadConfigurationFromAppSettings().GetCurrentClassLogger();
 ```

+## Obsoleted methods that conflicts with application trimming

 NLog v5.2 marks several methods as obsolete, to move towards the following goals:

 - Move all dynamic assembly loading logic from `ConfigurationItemFactory` into `Setup()` extensions methods.
 Later moved into separate NLog-nuget-package with next major version.